arcadia-unity/ArcadiaGodot/README.md

 ### Hooks

 You can hook functions to Godot nodes in clojure with `hook+` and `hook-`.
 This has the same usage as `Arcadia`'s hooks.
-Godot's hook types are `:enter-tree :exit-tree :ready :process :physics-process :input :unhandled-input`.
+Godot's hook types are `:enter-tree :exit-tree :ready :tree-ready :process :physics-process :input :unhandled-input`.

 ```clj
 ;add a anonymous hook function to the player's _Input method